psychemedia/storytelling-notes/twa-sisters-binnorie.md

 He loved his youngest daughter best,
   The bow is bent to me.
 So you be true to your own true love,
-  And I 'll be true to thee.
+  And I'll be true to thee.

 2 These two sisters went out to swim ;
 The oldest pushed the youngest in.